The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

 \subsubsection{The notion of a coaugmented $\Lambda$-cooperad}

 We mainly work in the category of cochain graded dg-modules when we deal with cooperads.
-We basically define a cooperad in cochain graded dg-modules as a collection of cochain graded dg-modules $\COp(r)\in\dg^*\Mod$, $r>0$, where each object $\COp(r)$ is equipped with an action of the symmetric group on $r$ letters $\Sigma_r$, together with composition coproducts

-defined for every $k,l>0$, each $i = 1,\dots,k$, and which fulfill an obvious dual of the standard equivariance, unit, and associativity relations of operads.
-We also generally assume $\COp(1) = \kk$ when we deal with cooperads and the counit morphism $\epsilon: \COp(1)\rightarrow\kk$, which we associate to the composition structure of our object, is given by the identity of the ground ring.
-We use this technical requirement to address convergence problems which often occur when we deal with comultiplicative structures.
+We basically define a cooperad in cochain graded dg-modules as a collection of cochain graded dg-modules $\COp(r)\in\dg^*\Mod$, $r>0$, where each object $\COp(r)$ is equipped with an action of the symmetric group on $r$ letters $\Sigma_r$, together with composition coproducts $\circ_i^*: \COp(k+l-1)\rightarrow\COp(k)\otimes\COp(l)$, defined for every $k,l>0$, and $i = 1,\dots,k$, and which fulfill an obvious dual of the standard equivariance, unit, and associativity relations of operads.
+We also generally assume $\COp(1) = \kk$ when we deal with cooperads and the counit morphism $\epsilon: \COp(1)\rightarrow\kk$, which we associate to the composition structure of our object, is given by the identity of the ground field.
+We use this technical requirement to sort out convergence issues which usually occur with comultiplicative structures.